 About the Pageview Schema

 Through the pageview event, you can collect additional data on every page, such as the article category.
 The data points you collect, and their structure, is determined by the pageview event schema.

 Every time a user views any page on your site (where Permutive is live), Permutive will collect a Pageview event.
 This event includes our default information and can also be enriched, automatically, with location and contextual information about that page.
 You can also choose to include additional info, from what is available on the page.
 You can choose to make a data point optional so that it is collected on the same pages, and not others.

 Every Permutive event is collected as a JSON object.
 This event contains the properties (data points) that are being collected.
 The structure of these properties is the event schema.
-This structure, the schema, describes the objects each properties fall into (how they are grouped) and their type (integer/ string etc.).
+This structure, the schema, describes the objects each property falls into (how they are grouped) and their type (integer/ string, etc.).

 Permutive allows optional properties, so if the data is not available the event will be collected and that property will be null.

 Note: Permutive enforces schema validation, so if the event comes in with the wrong structure, or the properties have the wrong type then the event will not be collected.

 You can always start collecting new data points and stop sending in data for existing data points.
 This is possible because Permutive events support schema migration.

 To add new properties, please email firstname.lastname@example.org with the objects/ properties you want to add, and their types.
 You must then update the Permutive script to send in those properties, on the sites where you want to collect this data.

 The following examples look at different properties a publisher wishes to collect, and how they choose to structure these in their pageview event schema.
 To see examples of what other publishers have used as their schemas, see here.